 The tallest mountain in Acadia — and the highest point on the U.S. east coast — offers sweeping, 360-degree views.

-Rising over 500 feet above Sand Beach, The Beehive is one of the shortest, steepest, and most rewarding hikes in Acadia.
+Towering above Sand Beach, The Beehive is one of the shortest, steepest, and most rewarding hikes in Acadia.

 Located on the much quieter west side of Mount Desert Island, Acadia Mountain has unbeatable views of Somes Sound.